MFloru/Bacchus-R1/Contents Industry Analysis/Acceptance among Western people.md

 In parallel, along with the plant domestication, insects became a pest able to destroy entire harvests.
 This is one of the reasons why Westerners culturally associate all insects with nuisances.
 Examples such as mosquitos, ticks, fleas or flies able to transmit illnesses to humans; or termites eating the wood of their constructions only deepened Westerners’ aversion against insects.
 Not to mention the shapes of insects, seen as monstrous and repulsive by many a European.

-Westerners also rapidly associated insect consumption with some primitive and therefore despicable behavior inherited from the hunting-gathering times; forgetting pleasantly that the Greeks and Romans themselves ate insects in ancient times (DeFoliard, 1999)
+Westerners also rapidly associated insect consumption with some primitive and therefore contemptible behavior inherited from the hunting-gathering times; forgetting pleasantly that the Greeks and Romans themselves ate insects in ancient times (DeFoliard, 1999)

-*what is despicable behaviour? could you change it to an easier wording?*
+*what is despicable behaviour? could you change it to an easier wording? =>Ok.
+I hope "contemptible" is easier to understand; I've changed it*

 Because of this historical and cultural background, disgust is the first reaction of many a European when suggested to eat insects.
 But just as every social norm, it can be changed within some time.